Kidney Transplant – FAQ (Chad & Jeff)

 Of course, any major surgery would.
 In the hospital it was worse.
 But pain meds help subside it and walking helped as well.
 I still have small bursts of pain, my my pain level is pretty low.

-What now, do you take a lot of medicine?
+What now?
+Do you take a lot of medication?

 Yes, my daily pill collection from ‘the chemist’ is extensive.
 A variety of anti-rejection meds as well as meds to curb infections, blood pressure, and more.